coping-with-COVID/coping-with-COVID.github.io/index.md

 ### Login and Signup

-Click the Register button in the home page if you don't have an account yet.
-You will need to enter your name, email address and the password to register for an account.
+Click the Register button in the home page if you don't have an account.
+You will need to enter your name, email address and the password to register for the registration.
 <img src="doc/signup.2.PNG">

 Alternatively, you can select “Login” to go to the following page and log in to your account.